 Some of the bell caves have well-preserved paintings depicting real and mythical animals like a three-headed dog, a cock, and a bright red phoenix.
 On my private tour of Beit Guvrin that I offer I like to take my guests to see some secret caves I know.

 Caving in the Area

 In the area, there are some wonderful places you can do some caving.
 One great example is Luzit Cave; that are very similar in nature.
-In other words, they are also bell-shaped caved but no open to the general public.
-But with the assistance of a certified private tour guide I can bring down there and we can explore them together!
+In other words, they are also bell-shaped caved but not open to the general public.
+But with the assistance of a certified private tour guide, I can bring you down there and we can explore them together!
 Sone thing that I truly enjoy!
 Also, did you know that an inscription of a Roman soldier was found there; from the time of the 2nd Jewish Revolt!
-On my guided tours of the Beit Guvrin, we can crawl through narrow shafts and caves and turn this day to a real adventure!
+On my guided tours of the Beit Guvrin, we can crawl through narrow shafts and caves and turn this day into a real adventure!

 Beit Guvrin National Park Details:

 Entry Fees: Adult 28 NIS, Child 14 NIS, Student 24 NIS.